 Stew is typically saved for colder days, but still makes for an easy meal any time of year.

 Get your venison cut into stew meat by your processor, or chop your own steaks into 1 inch cubes.

 - Heat 3 tablespoons olive oil in a large pot over high heat.
-After coating 2 pounds of venison stew meat with ¼ cup flour and some Creole seasoning, sear the meat in the hot olive oil for 2 to 3 minutes.
+After coating 2 pounds venison stew meat with ¼ cup flour and some Creole seasoning, sear the meat in the hot olive oil for 2 to 3 minutes.

 - Add 2 small chopped onions and sauté for 2 minutes before adding 1 cup each of chopped carrots and celery.
-Sauté for another 2 minutes before adding the 1 tablespoon chopped garlic, a can of diced tomatoes, 1 tablespoon each of basil and thyme, 2 bay leaves and salt and pepper to taste.
+Sauté for another 2 minutes before adding the 1 tablespoon chopped garlic cloves, a can of diced tomatoes, 1 tablespoon each of basil and thyme, 2 bay leaves and salt and pepper to taste.